nglaeser/minima-site/index.md

 <p style="font-size: 13px">At the Fermi National Accelerator Lab in Batavia, IL.</p>
 </div>

 Hello!
-I'm a PhD student in Computer Science at the University of Maryland (working with Jonathan Katz) and the Max Planck Institute for Security & Privacy (working with Gilles Barthe).
+I'm a PhD student in Computer Science at the University of Maryland (working with Jonathan Katz) and the Max Planck Institute for Security & Privacy (working with Giulio Malavolta).

 How to pronounce my name: No-Amy Glay-zer